Access Keys:

 By achieving our Gold Award, we are acknowledging that across the world, some people do not have access to their rights.
 We are using our voices to help the wider community and beyond; working towards the Global Goals as seen below.

-Article of the Month - October
+Article of the Month - November

 Rights Respecting School Gold Award